gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

     - bad thing: it is complex so it might require more maintenance as well as redundant information

 #### Ways to describe software architecture
-  - formally in ADL and informally in UML
+  - formal (ADL) and informal (UML) ways
-  - Box-and-line diagram
+  - Box-and-line diagram - formal way
-    - describe business concept
+    - describes business concept
     - lines indicate relationshp among components (unlike UML)
-    - lines may refer to dependancy, control flw, data flow
+    - lines may refer to dependancy, control flow, data flow
     - lines may be associated with arrows to indicate process direction and sequence
   - UML is one of the Object-Oriented solutions for software modeling and design
-  - "4+1" view is another way to show different views wit different concerns for dif aspects (F + NF reqs)
+  - "4+1" view is another way to show different views with different concerns for dif aspects (F + NF reqs)
+    - it is formal, UML

 ## Day 7 Jan 19, 2018